Fraternity members report higher levels of positive mental health and support

 IFC Awards Program

-The IFC Awards Program aims to recognize and celebrate outstanding IFC communities, student leaders and campus partners positively impacting and advancing the fraternal experience.
+The IFC Awards Program aims to recognize and celebrate outstanding Interfraternity Council (IFC) communities, student leaders and campus partners positively impacting and advancing the fraternal experience.
 Notably, those selected for these awards exemplify NIC Standards and Positions, and align with IFC Standard Operating Procedures

 Check out the 2024 IFC Award winners.